How BIM has influenced building and façade design?

 BIM is a massively disruptive force that is transforming every aspect of the construction industry.
 But it is not Building Information Modelling (BIM) per say, but rather digital engineering and delivery and the way we approach efficient information management on a project that is changing.

-This current revolution is long overdue as much traditional design and construction approaches have not changed in hundreds of years.
-What has changed is the adoption, workflows, and processes created to fully utilize 3D technologies, which have allowed the design team and especially architects, to imagine and create more complex forms than ever before.
+This current revolution is long overdue as many traditional design and construction approaches have not changed in hundreds of years.
+What has changed is the adoption, workflows, and processes created to fully utilize 3D technologies, which have allowed the design team especially architects, to imagine and create more complex forms than ever before.

 The façade as the outer face or skin of any building is what is most visible to the outside world and often a building is better known for its striking façade more than anything else.
 In addition, the look, feel and geometry of the façade often drive the entire concept for the building’s interior spaces.